My Year of Rest and Relaxation: Reception

 In Slate, Laura Miller praised the novel, saying, "Moshfegh excels here at setting up an immediately intriguing character and situation, then amplifying the freakishness to the point that some rupture feels inevitable."
 Publishers Weekly found the book "captivating and disquieting...showcas[ing] Moshfegh's signature mix of provocation and dark humor."
 Several reviews, including Miller and Publishers Weekly, felt "the novel drags a bit in the middle", though the ending was widely praised, with Miller saying Moshfegh "found a more satisfying way to resolve the plot" in My Year of Rest and Relaxation than in her first novel, Eileen.

 Reviewing the novel in The New Yorker, Jia Tolentino wrote, "Ottessa Moshfegh is easily the most interesting contemporary American writer on the subject of being alive when being alive feels terrible."
 In The New York Times, Dwight Garner was more hesitant in his praise, but ultimately concluded: "Moshfegh writes with so much misanthropic aplomb, however, that she is always a deep pleasure to read.
 She has a sleepless eye and dispenses observations as if from a toxic eyedropper."

 In a starred review, Kirkus Reviews described the novel as "A nervy modern-day rebellion tale that isn’t afraid to get dark or find humor in the darkness."

 Adaptations

 In 2018, LuckyChap Entertainment and Atlas Entertainment bought the film adaptation rights to the book.
-LuckyChap's Margot Robbie was set to produce, alongside her husband Tom Ackerley, a German-language stage adaptation of My Year of Rest and Relaxation, Mein Jahr der Ruhe und Entspannung, which premiered in 2020 in Zürich, Switzerland, and was directed by Yana Ross.
+LuckyChap's Margot Robbie was set to produce, alongside her husband Tom Ackerley.
+A German-language stage adaptation, Mein Jahr der Ruhe und Entspannung, premiered in 2020 in Zürich, Switzerland, directed by Yana Ross.